-The BBC television series Britain from Above [bbc.co.uk] has already been mentioned in a post in August last year.
+The BBC television series [bbc.co.uk] has already been mentioned in a post in August last year.
 In short, these television series comprise an "epic journey revealing the secrets, patterns and hidden rhythms of our lives from a striking new perspective".

 Unfortunately, back then, almost all available online clips were blocked for people living outside of the UK.
-However, the BBC recently finally put some short clips up as a YouTube playlist for all to see (although we are still not allowed to admire taxis roaming around in London for some strange reason).
+However, the BBC recently finally put some short clips up as a for all to see (although we are still not allowed to admire for some strange reason).

 Infosthetics wanted to spare you much repetitive clicking (choosing individual clips, selecting "high quality", etc.) by putting all the available movies, in the highest quality Youtube allows, on a single webpage below.

-If you are still hungry for more, check out the videos on the original BBC "Britain from Above" website, which now seem to run for people outside of the UK (the visualization category can be found here, and the taxis video seems to work fine).
-Alternatively, there is a BBC book [amazon.com] and a separate photo book [amazon.com].
-Unfortunately, the DVD [amazon.co.uk] can currently only be shipped from the UK.
+If you are still hungry for more, check out the videos on the original BBC "" website, which now seem to run for people outside of the UK (the visualization category can be found , and the seems to work fine).
+Alternatively, there is a [amazon.com] and a separate [amazon.com].
+Unfortunately, the [amazon.co.uk] can currently only be shipped from the UK.

 Designed and Maintained by